Search documentation

 1. Start by entering a name for your Environment.

-2. Select your accreditation scheme.
+3. Select your accreditation scheme.
 If this is your first time creating an Environment, we recommend that you select the Dev accreditation, which means any change request made for your Environment will be auto-approved.
+Production Environments should use the Standard accreditation or higher based on your compliance requirements.

 • Apollo Control Plane: A Module that consists of just the Apollo Agents that run in the Spoke Control Plane.
-This option is useful for testing the deployment of your services in Apollo, including installation and upgrading, without all of the Spoke Control Plane requirements, such as Vault.
+This option is useful for testing the deployment of your services in Apollo, including installation and upgrading, without all the Spoke Control Plane requirements.

 • Blank environment: No initial Module will be installed.
 This option can be useful if you are creating the Environment in Apollo before its backing infrastructure is fully available.
 For the Environment to be managed by Apollo, you will need to install an Apollo Agent.